- Arrest Warrants / Bench Warrants

 - White Collar Crime

-Columbus Criminal Defense Attorneys
+Columbus, Ohio Criminal Defense Attorneys

-Contact Our Nationally Recognized Ohio Criminal Defense Law Firm Today to Retain an Experienced Lawyer
+Contact Our Nationally-Recognized Ohio Criminal Defense Law Firm Today To Retain an Experienced Lawyer

 Each and every day, people in and around the Columbus area get arrested on suspicion of a wide variety of criminal offenses.
 In many cases, a prosecutor will then issue criminal charges for one or more offenses, putting into motion a criminal case that can take weeks, months, or even years to resolve.
 The criminal justice process in Columbus is stressful and confusing, and your freedom, finances, and future are at stake.
 Since there is so much on the line, your first call should be to seek help from a respected and experienced Columbus criminal defense attorney.